prathameshkaratkar/JAVA-NOTES-PROGRAMS/src/Method/Note.md

     2. A method can be called any number of times.
     3. A variable declared inside a method stays local to that method we cannot use it in different methods.
+    4. A class can have any number of methods, We can have two two or more methods which are having local variables declared with same name

+    Eg. 3, 4

 ## Formal Arguments :
     1. The variable declared in the method declaration statement